 This makes sense if you consider that the equation for calculating work is:

 Work = Force x distance

-Without getting into too much detail, as long as both trails to the summit start from the same point, the altitude change — and therefore the work required to reach the peak — will be identical.
+Without getting into too much detail, and ignoring the effects of friction for illustrative purposes, as long as both trails to the summit start from the same point, the altitude change — and therefore the work required to reach the peak — will be identical.
 Ultimately, the “correct” path comes down to a personal decision on how much force you want to expend with each step on the journey.